mrzaizai2k/FFT-implement/implement_FFT.md

 We use memoization to cache the `w = np.exp(-2j * np.pi * k / size)`

 The benchmark.
-We implement FFT to figure out the frequency of the sound wave. we compare the memoization FFT to the original FFT, FFT implemented by numpy and DFT
+We implement FFT to figure out the frequency of the sound wave. we compare the memoization FFT to the original FFT/, FFT implemented by numpy and DFT

 The graph below shows the frequency graph for an input wave file made up of a single 440hz sine wave.